 Pumpkin pancakes, have you ever tried that?
 Well, now is your chance, they are amazing.
 Pancakes are meant to be light, soft and fluffy, and this chocolate chip pumpkin pancakes recipe gives you exactly that, and more.

 These gluten-free pumpkin pancakes with chocolate chips are easy to make and freeze well.
-Make a batch, freeze it, and take out what you need for breakfast.
+Make a batch, put in the freezer, and take out what you need for breakfast.

-Kids and adults will love this combination of pumpkin and chocolate.
-Perfect for a lazy weekend brunch or breakfast all week long.
+Everyone will love this combination of pumpkin and chocolate,especially kids.
+Ideal for a lazy weekend brunch or breakfast all week long.

-I can’t think of a more perfect start to the weekend.
+I can’t think of a more ideal start to the weekend.